aFuerst/tensorflow-simulations/README.md

 Last week the plan above was further modified as below:

 *1. Complete and verfiy the energy calculation functions.
 Verify energy conservation plot in the existing code first.*

 2. Generating the train and validation data in a text file.

-3. I will start with coding the TF model in model.py -This file will do the training and debugging for the model
+3. I will start with coding the TF model in model.py
+    - This file will do the training and debugging for the model

 4. Integrating the model to the rest of the repo.

 I have started working on verifying the energy part.
 I was stuck for a long time on finding a way to write the energy tensor to a file.
 I started with doing it in the same way as positions and forces were being written inside save().
 But then I realised that the later were np.arrays.
 So I tried writing the energy tensor using tf.print and eval() to the std o/p.
 But I guess because it is a lazy execution, I wasn't able to see the values.
 I am using TF2.0 and had to disable the eager execution when I started working on this code in the beginning.
 I am not sure if that's interfering with this.